LilSheesh7/SDS210_project/README.md

 ## Author

 Simon Rüegg
-Project was made for the course SDS210 at the Depertment of Geography at the University of Zurich
+This project was made for the course SDS210 at the Depertment of Geography at the University of Zurich